 R was my favorite driver.
 When he heard I lived in London he told me how his partner was there now.
 She was sight-seeing before flying to Kenya to check out beans for a coffee shop they wanted to open.

-When I heard R had seven children, with just the last one finally leaving home, I asked him how he successfully raised such a large brood, steering them toward happy, healthy lives (and away from the trouble and temptations on the doorstep of all kids who grow up in big cities).
+When I heard R had seven children, with just the last one finally leaving home, I asked him how he successfully raised such a large brood.
+What it took to steer them toward happy, healthy lives.
+How did he keep them from the trouble and temptations on the doorstep of a big city.

 He said it was simple, he listened to them.
 He didn’t judge his kids but gave his opinion.
-He would say ‘I don’t think this is the right friend for you, but I’ll respect your decision to hang out with them and I’ll be here when it goes wrong’ He also talked about simple lessons such as the importance of building a good credit history.
-He was present, thoughtful in his feedback and ready to just listen to what his children wanted to say.
+R would say ‘I don’t think this is the right friend for you, but I’ll be here when it goes wrong’ He talked about simple lessons such as the importance of building a good credit history.
+R was present, thoughtful in his feedback and ready to just listen to what his children wanted to say.

 The next day was Saturday and a regular occurrence he often looked forward to — grandpa day.
 R would take his four granddaughters jumping, running, playing, ice cream eating and deliver them back to their parents exhausted and happy.